-TMRS also received the Public Pension Standards 2017 Award from the Public Pension Coordinating Council (PPCC) in recognition of meeting professional standards for plan design and administration as set forth in the Public Pension Standards.
+TMRS also received the 2018 Public Pension Standards Award for Funding and Administration from the Public Pension Coordinating Council (PPCC) in recognition of meeting professional standards for plan design and administration as set forth in the Public Pension Standards.

 This CAFR is made available to all participating TMRS cities; their combined cooperation contributes significantly to the success of TMRS.